Francis Allyn Olmsted

-Francis Allyn Olmsted (14 July 1819, in Chapel Hill, North Carolina – 19 July 1844, in New Haven, Connecticut) was an American author.
+Francis Allyn Olmsted (14 July 1819, in Chapel Hill, North Carolina – 19 July 1844, in New Haven, Connecticut) was an American writer.

 Biography

 He was a son of physicist Denison Olmsted.
 He graduated from Yale in 1839.
-He made a sea voyage to the Sandwich Islands for his health, on the barque North America in 1839 and 1840, and after his return he graduated from the medical department of Yale in 1844.
+He made a sea voyage to the Kingdom of Hawai'i for his health, on the barque North America in 1839 and 1840, and after his return he graduated from the medical department of Yale in 1844.

 He wrote Incidents of a Whaling Voyage, published in 1841 at New York City by D. Appleton and Co., the publishers of Appletons' Cyclopædia of American Biography.
-The voyage was from New London, Connecticut and took in the Azores, Cape Horn, Hawaii, Tahiti as well as the Sandwich Islands, before returning to Sandy Hook.
+The voyage was from New London, Connecticut and took in the Azores, Cape Horn, Hawaii, Tahiti, before returning to Sandy Hook.